August – Immunizations

 - A notification form is mailed home to parents for students who do not pass the vision screen.
 The notification indicates the screen results and recommends follow up evaluation by a vision professional.
 Parents needing community assistance for professional eye examination may contact the school health clinician who serves their child's school.

-- Trained school volunteers and registered nurses screen all students in grades K, 1, 2, 3, 5, and 7 yearly for hearing problems.
+- Health Services staff along with trained volunteers screen all students in grades K, 1, 2, 3, 5, and 7 yearly for hearing problems.

 - Registered nurses perform a second screen of all students who did not pass the first screen.